LetsWebDevelop/Cyber99/README.md

 Love it?
 Keep it!
 Hate it?
 Delete it!

-If you do love it, feel free to leave a review!
-[Leave a Review](https://marketplace.visualstudio.com/items?itemName=LetsWebDevelop.cyber99&ssr=false#review-details)
+If you do love it, feel free to [leave a review](https://marketplace.visualstudio.com/items?itemName=LetsWebDevelop.cyber99&ssr=false#review-details)!

 ## Contributing